strangerstudios/memberlite/docs/variations.md

 If a footer has no assignments, the column shows `—`.

-The header list table does not have an equivalent "Used By" column, since headers have only one global setting.

 #### Admin navigation

 The footer CPT is surfaced under **Memberlite > Footers** and the header CPT under **Memberlite > Headers** in the admin menu.
 Filters on `parent_file` and `submenu_file` keep the correct menu items highlighted when viewing the list table or editing a single variation post.